johanandren/sbt-taglist/README.md

 # Configuration
 The plugin uses the regular source settings for your sbt-project so it should work out of the box with non-standard directory structures etc.

-If you want to change what keywords the plugin searches for you can do so by modifying or appending like this in PROJECT_DIR/build.sbt:
+If you want to change what keywords the plugin searches for you can do so by modifying tagWords like this in PROJECT_DIR/build.sbt:

-    TagListPlugin.TagListKeys.tagWords += "laters"
+    TagListPlugin.TagListKeys.tagWords := Set("wha", "oughtaimprove", "noway", "bad code")